Skip to content

 New-JIMScopingCriteriaGroup

-Creates a new scoping criteria group on a synchronisation rule.
+Creates a new scoping criteria group on a Synchronisation Rule.
 Groups evaluate their contents using either All (AND) or Any (OR) logic.
 Groups can be nested within other groups to build complex scoping expressions.

 Syntax